Professor of Electrical Engineering

 - IEEE Acoustics, Speech, and Signal Processing Society Paper Award (1983)

-- L. Kleeman and R. Kuc.
-Sonar sensing.
-Chapter in Springer Handbook of Robotics, B. Siciliano and O. Khatib (Eds).
-Springer Press, 2008.
-This book received two PROSE 2009 Awards by the American Association of Publishers.
+- Sonar sensing. (with L. Kleeman) Chapter in Springer Handbook of Robotics - 3nd Edition, B. Siciliano and O. Khatib (Eds).
+Springer Press.
+2016.

 - "Biomedical Magnetism Imaging Apparatus and Method", 5,594,849, 1998